fcallaly/rest-shorturl/README.md

 This will run:
 * ./mvnw clean package  - uses maven to compile, run unit tests and package the jar.
 Requires a java-8 jdk.
 * docker-compose build - uses deploy/docker-compose.yml to build a restshorturl:dev docker image.
 Requires docker, docker-compose.
 * docker-compose up - starts a containerized mysql instance and links it to a restshorturl:dev container.
-The mysql schema will be initialized from src/main/resources/schema.sql
+The mysql schema will be initialized from src/main/resources/schema.sql.

+The restshorturl container will be accessible on port 8080 (e.g. <http://localhost:8080/swagger-ui.html>).
+The port can be changed by changing the ports config in deploy/docker-compose.yml

 **Example of running docker image**: